 CORNISH: Devin Leonard is a staff writer with Bloomberg Businessweek.
 He's profiled the revival of the agency's enforcement division.

-Flash forward to 2011, they collected a billion dollars in penalties.
-The enforcement division has been largely reinvigorated and, among other things, the director - the new director - has been there for three years.
-He was a former federal prosecutor.
-Robert Khuzami has created specialized units dealing with insider trading, dealing with hedge funds, dealing with municipal bonds, and dealing with structured products, you know, real estate CDOs and securitized real estate debt that caused a lot of the problems in the financial crisis.
+Flash forward to 2011; they collected a billion dollars in penalties.
+The enforcement division has been largely reinvigorated and among other things, the director - new director, who's been there for three years; he was a former federal prosecutor - Robert Khuzami has created specialized units dealing with insider trading, dealing with hedge funds, dealing with municipal bonds, and dealing with structured products - you know, real estate CDOs and securitized real estate debt, that caused a lot of the problems in the financial crisis.

-They created a database, for one thing, you know, phone records and trading records, and just sort of creating sort of a whole approach to go after insider trading.
-And you can see that throughout the, you know, the Galleon case - not just with the conviction of Raj Rajaratnam, but there's nearly 60 other people who have been convicted, as well.
+They've created a database, for one thing - you know, phone records and trading records - and just sort of creating sort of a whole approach to go after insider trading.
+And you can see that throughout the, you know, the Galleon case - not just with the conviction of Raj Rajaratnam, but there's nearly 60 other people who have been convicted as well.
 And the SEC played a large role in that.
-And, obviously the U.S. Attorney's Office is the one that convicted them, but the SEC has played a key role, too.
+And obviously, the U.S. Attorney's Office is the one that convicted them, but the SEC was - played a key role, too.

 LEONARD: Absolutely.
 I think a lot of people are surprised.
-I was certainly surprised in doing the reporting for this story to find out that the SEC is not permitted to listen to wiretaps in real time, while maybe U.S. Fish and Wildlife Division is, and so is the EPA.
-But here's an institution that's supposed to be supervising or overseeing Wall Street, and they don't have the same powers that a lot of other federal agencies outside of the U.S. Attorney's Office or the FBI have.
+I was certainly surprised, in doing the reporting for the story, to find out that the SEC is not permitted to listen to wiretaps in real time, while the U.S. Fish and Wildlife Division is, and so is the EPA.
+But here's an institution that's supposed to be supervising - or overseeing Wall Street, and they don't have the same powers that a lot of other federal agencies outside of the U.S. Attorney's Office, or the FBI, have.
 I think it's kind of - it's kind of eye-opening.